Smicer12/phase_3_project/README.md

 ***
 ### Limitations
 The dataset used was obtained eletronically and had some limitations, for example, the geographic location information was encrypted and couldn't be read.
-We subsituted it with the alphabetts A-Z.
+We subsituted it with the alphabets A-Z.